ousamuel/CashTrack/README.md

 Welcome to CashTrack, a full-stack fitness application developed using the framework Next.js with a Node/Express/MongoDB backend.

+In this application, users can effortlessly manage shared expenses with friends, family, or colleagues.
+They can create groups for different occasions or groups of people, add expenses, split bills accurately among group members, and keep track of who owes what.
+The app provides clear insights into spending patterns and simplifies settling debts, ensuring financial transparency among users.

 **Not available on IOS/Safari due to cross-domain cookies not being supported**

 [Deployed via AWS Amplify](https://main.d3pzfughhwvxcj.amplifyapp.com/)